Hello! 안녕하세요 – Annyeonghaseyo

 After presenting our team project, I spent time to go visit my host family one last time before I leave Korea.
 I was very happy because they were still very excited and welcomed me warmly like the first time we met.
 The mother and her kids came to the dorm to pick me up and drove me to the traditional museum.

 Also, I had to go purchase the bus ticket to Incheon airport before my return day.
-My flight was at 9:20 am and it would take 4 hours to go from Gwangju to Incheon, so I had to leave Gwangju at 1:00 am.
 At first, I went on the website of the bus station to buy the ticket.
-Unfortunately, they did not approve the global card when paying online.
+Unfortunately, they did not approve of the global card when paying online.
 Therefore, I decided to make a trip to downtown, where the bus station is, to buy the ticket and go around one last time.

 On Thursday, I went with two other friends and my Korean buddy to U-square, the main bus station of Gwangju, to buy the bus tickets.
 Then we went around to find a Korean poem book and buy some souvenirs.
-We believed that the Korean poem book would keep a good memory for all of us, as well as a motivation for us to learn more Korean.
+We believed that the Korean poem book would keep a good memory for all of us, as well as motivate us to learn more Korean.

 During the trip to downtown, we talked about all the time we had together, all the field trips that brought a lot of memories.
 Also, we made a plan to meet each other again in the future.
 We started thinking about where we want to meet and the places we want to visit.
 Then, we thought about our saving plan and made a goal to travel together.